 John Shirk

 avatar

-JOHN SHIRK – Today’s Focus on God’s goodness is found in John 16:33.
+JOHN SHIRK – Today’s Focus on God’s Goodness is found in Jeremiah 15:16.

-The victory of Jesus over sin and death reveals the goodness of God and is a reason to give thanks in the Year of Gratitude.
+The fulfillment of God’s Word reveals the Goodness of God and is a reason to give thanks in the Year of Gratitude.

+John Shirk